top of page

 Conjunction"da"

 The conjunction "da" (because/since) is used to express cause or reason.
-It is typically used in formal language or written German.
+It is typically used in formal language or written German when the reason is already known or obvious.
 When used, the verb in the subordinate clause moves to the end.

-Example: Max bleibt heute zu Hause, da er krank ist.
-(Max is staying at home today because he is sick.)
+Example: Max bleibt zu Hause, da er krank ist.
+(Max is staying at home because he is sick.)

 Konjunktion "während"

-The conjunction "während" (while, during) indicates two actions happening simultaneously.
+The conjunction "während" (while, during) describes actions that happen before another action.
 The verb in the subordinate clause goes to the end.

 Example: Sein Hund spielt im Garten, während er arbeitet.
 (His dog plays in the garden, while he works.)